leidymgdev/nodejs-delilah-api-rest/server/README.md

 Ignore the next warning message: _"Ignoring invalid configuration option passed to Connection: useUTC.
 This is currently a warning, but in future versions of MySQL2, an error will be thrown if you pass an invalid configuration option to a Connection"._ **Actually this is an open issue only for mysql dialect.**

-_This is for changing the time zone for reading in the database.
+_This warning is for changing the time zone for reading in the database.
 This configuration is [here](https://github.com/leidymgdev/delilah-api-rest-nodejs/blob/master/server/repository/database.js)._

 ```js
     dialectOptions: {